-Considered by some to be the antecedent, or a least contemporary, of the Martini, the Martinez is a sweet spin on the vermouth cocktails popularized in the late 19th century.
-Traditionally made with Old Tom Gin (a sweetened gin), sweet vermouth and maraschino liqueur, the drink does skew saccharine (PUNCH prefers London dry gin), especially in comparison to a dry Martini, but looking at the proportions, it’s easy to see the similarities.
+Considered by some to be the antecedent of the Martini, the Martinez is a sweet spin on the vermouth cocktails popularized in the late 19th century.
+Traditionally made with Old Tom Gin (a sweetened gin), sweet vermouth and maraschino liqueur, the drink does skew saccharine (we prefer London dry gin), especially in comparison to a dry Martini, but looking at the proportions, it’s easy to see the similarities.
 There are some squabbles amongst historians as to where the drink came from: some say a bar in the city of Martinez, California; others credit Jerry Thomas making it for a traveler headed to Martinez.
-The first known published recipe, however, exists in The Modern Bartender’s Guide, by O.H.
+The first known published recipe, however, appears in 1884’s The Modern Bartender’s Guide, by O.H.
 Byron.

 - 1 1/2 ounces sweet vermouth

 - Add all ingredients to a mixing glass.

 - Add ice and stir until chilled.